anacierdem/libdragon-docker/README.md

 ### Local test bench

 This repository also uses [ed64](https://github.com/anacierdem/ed64), so you can just hit F5 on vscode to run the test code in `src` folder to develop libdragon itself quicker.
+There is a caveat though: If you want the problem matcher to work properly, you should name this repository folder `libdragon` exactly.

 ### NPM scripts